protono/hello-algo/algos.md

 ![图 2-5   尾递归过程](./pictures/2.2.2.2.png)

+>**Tip**
-Note that many compilers or interpreters do not support tail recursion optimization.
+>Note that many compilers or interpreters do not support tail recursion optimization.
 For example, Python does not support tail-recursive optimization by default, so even if the function is tail-recursive, it is still possible to encounter stack overflow problems.

 3. recursion tree

 When dealing with algorithmic problems related to "divide and conquer", recursion is often more intuitive than iteration, and the code is easier to read.
 Take the "Fibonacci sequence" as an example.

 >**Problem**
->Given a Fibonacci sequence $0, 1, 1, 2, 3, 5, 8, 13,...$, find the *n*th number of the sequence.
+>Given a Fibonacci sequence $0,1,1,2,3,5,8,13,...$, find the $nth$ number of the sequence.

-Assuming that the *n*th number of the Fibonacci sequence is $f(n)$, it is easy to get two conclusions.
+Assuming that the $nth$ number of the Fibonacci sequence is $f(n)$, it is easy to get two conclusions.

-- The first two numbers of the sequence are $f(1) = 0$ and $f(2) = 1$.
+- The first two numbers of the sequence are $f(1)=0$ and $f(2)=1$.
-- Each number in the sequence is the sum of the previous two numbers, i.e. $f(n) = f(n - 1) + f(n - 2)$.
+- Each number in the sequence is the sum of the previous two numbers, i.e. $f(n)=f(n-1)+f(n-2)$.

 Perform recursive calls according to the recursive relationship, and use the first two numbers as the termination condition to write the recursive code.
-Call `fib(n)` to get the *n*th number of the Fibonacci sequence.
+Call `fib(n)` to get the $nth$ number of the Fibonacci sequence.

 ```zig
 [class]{}-[func]{fib}